Motivation

 05160063.jpg

-Mid-Pacific Institute
+Mid-Pacific

 Motivation

-RSI partnered with Mid-Pacific Institute to conduct a study exploring motivation, mindset, and happiness among elementary, middle, and high school students.
+RSI partnered with Mid-Pacific to conduct a study exploring motivation, mindset, and happiness among elementary, middle, and high school students.
 All participating students completed an online survey measuring motivation, mindset, happiness.

 Results from this study reveal interesting relationships between motivation, mindset, and happiness.
 Specifically, we found that happiness is associated with higher levels of intrinsic and extrinsic motivation, and having a growth mindset is associated with higher levels of intrinsic motivation and lower levels of extrinsic motivation.